stem-piano/stem-piano-top/HELP.md

 If the Teensy is socketed, check if it was accidentally installed rotated 180 degrees.

 Some header files include code that #define out functionality.
-Check the #defines in header files (for example stem_piano_ips2.h) to see if this happening.
+Check the #defines in header files to see if this happening.

 Some boards can be put into a special modes for TFT display.
 In these modes, notes may not play.
 Check the DIP switch positions.